 Hi, my name is Mason Currey.
-I’m the author of the books Daily Rituals: How Artists Work and Daily Rituals: Women at Work.
-In them, I compiled mini-biographies of the day-to-day working lives of more than 300 writers, artists, and other creative minds.
+I’m the author of the Daily Rituals books, in which I compiled mini-biographies of the day-to-day working lives of more than 300 writers, artists, and other creative minds.

 Even after two books on the subject, I still relish reading about writers’ and artists’ daily habits.
 And I’m constantly running across new material that I wish I had gotten into the books.